syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Delete-Comments-in-Excel.md

 ---
-title: Delete Comments in Excel
+title: Delete Comments in Excel | Syncfusion
 description: This page shows how to delete comments in Excel.
 platform: file-formats
 control: XlsIO